Kyagara/equinox/README.md

 - **LogLevel**: `zerolog.WarnLevel`. `zerolog.Disabled` disables logging.
 - **HTTPClient**: `http.Client` with a timeout of 15 seconds.
 - **Cache**: `BigCache` with an eviction time of 4 minutes.
-- **Retry**: Retries a request n times if the API returns a 429 response, defaults to 3.
+- **Retries**: Retries a request n times if the API returns an error, defaults to 3.

 > A custom Client can be created using `equinox.NewClientWithConfig()`.